JohnMorgan1234/fsdenv/README.md

 * Harbor: As a docker Registry
 * Gogs: As a github style repository
-* GoCD: As CI/CD
+* Jenkins: As CI/CD
-* Wireguard VPN: To access securely the network where everything resides
+* Wireguard VPN (will be 2 versions.
+One with wireguard and one without): To access securely the network where everything resides

 ## Requirements:
 * docker-compose
 * docker engine
+* terraform

 ## How to deploy:
 * Clone the repo